Official music video for Electric Charm from the Austin-based band Carry Illinois.

 I tried oh so long to sing the popular song, it didn't fit me.
 I found the real kind of sweet heart and good mind, feeling oh so fine.

-Yukai applied to Central Saint Martins and moved to London, where she spent the 2 year program working on her short film Way Out based on her home city Guangzhou.
-Growing up in one of the biggest cities in China, she saw the shift from writing down everyone's number in her paper phone book to messaging friends on social media with smart phones.
-Way Out is about the relationship between humans and technology.
-She found London exciting and refreshing and began to play with color in her work.
-She found it revelatory that in China her work was primarily black & white with hints of yellow, but Way Out was the first time color was introduced.
-Today, her bold use of eye-catching color is one of her work's most defining elements.
+After university at Guang Zhou Academy of Fine Arts, Yukai moved to London to attend Central Saint Marks.
+It was in London that she began to play with color in her work.
+She found it revelatory that in China her work was primarily black & white with hints of yellow, but her thesis short film Way Out was the first time color was introduced.
+Today, her bold use of eye-catching color is one of the most defining aspects of her work.